NoahAronov/website-assets/noah-blog/content/_index.md

 alias = "about"
 +++

 Noah is a university student with experience in customer service, leading teams, and training team members.
 He has a learning background in information technology that spans across many specializations, and has experience troubleshooting abnormal glitches and misconfigurations.
-Noah has gone beyond the content taught with university classes and professional certifications, prefering to learn through experiencing the tools and techniques by hand.
-While learning and practicing he has also contributed to numerous cybersecurity communities, and has collaborated with peers to share his experience.
+Noah has gone beyond the content taught with university classes and professional certifications, practicing the concepts and methods through labs and projects.
+Noah has also contributed to numerous cybersecurity communities, and has collaborated with peers to share his experience and guide others.

 ---

-Check out Noah's [External Links](https://links.noahsec.pro/), a list of links to external portfolio and social media sites.
+Check out Noah's [External Links](https://links.noahsec.pro/), a list of links to external portfolio and social media sites. \

-Check out Noah's [Terminal Resume](https://terminal.noahsec.pro/), a browser-based terminal emulator for exploring the resume using command-line prompts.
+Check out Noah's [Terminal Resume](https://terminal.noahsec.pro/), an in-browser terminal emulator for exploring the resume using command-line prompts. \
+*This site is optimized for mobile devices, try it out!*

 ---